Modular forms of CM type mod $\ell$

-In the first type of examples, we start with a newform $f$ of CM type modulo $\ell$ and determine a genuine newform~$g$ with CM such that the desired congruence $f\equiv g$ modulo $\ell$ holds.
-If the number of checked congruences between the corresponding Fourier coefficients is sufficiently large relative to the level of the newforms, then we can assert that we have verified the conjecture in that case.
-In practice, one needs to check congruences for the $p$th Fourier coefficients with $p\leq 2\log^2 (\ell N_f N_g)$.
+In the first type of examples, we start with a newform $f$ of CM type modulo $\ell$ and determine a genuine CM newform $g$ such that the congruence $f \equiv g \pmod{\ell}$ holds.
+If the number of verified congruences between the corresponding Fourier coefficients is sufficiently large relative to the levels involved, we may regard the conjecture as numerically verified in those cases.
+In practice, it suffices (assuming GRH) to check the congruences for Fourier coefficients $a_p$ for all primes $p \leq 2\log^2(\ell N_f N_g)$.
 See \cite{SerreChebo} and \cite{Edix} for a detailed discussion of this criterion.

 In some cases, however, we have only verified the congruences up to a fixed bound (typically $p < 500$, and in some instances up to $p < 3000$), chosen independently of the Sturm bound and without attempting to ensure completeness even under GRH.
 Our aim is solely to provide supporting numerical evidence for the phenomenon.